enzoodev/weather-app/README.md

 ## 📝 Observations

 The original testing requirements specified the use of MirageJS for mocking the API.
 However, MirageJS caused issues when running the app on both Android and iOS platforms.
 As a result, I opted to use json-server for API mocking to streamline the development process without compromising functionality.

+**Authentication (Mock)**: The application implements mock authentication, allowing users to log in with any valid email and any password.
+This is intended for testing purposes only.